 The Company's business consists primarily of the distribution, marketing and manufacture of nonalcoholic beverages of The Coca-Cola Company, which is the sole owner of the formulas under which the primary components of its soft drink products, either concentrate or syrup, are manufactured.
 Accordingly, the Company routinely engages in various transactions with The Coca-Cola Company and its affiliates.
-As of March 15, 2021, The Coca-Cola Company owned approximately 27% of Coke Consolidated's total outstanding Common Stock and Class B Common Stock on a consolidated basis, representing approximately 5% of the total voting power of Coke Consolidated Common Stock and Class B Common Stock voting together.
+As of March 13, 2023, The Coca-Cola Company owned shares of Coca-Cola Consolidated Common Stock representing approximately 30% of the outstanding shares of Coca-Cola Consolidated Common Stock and approximately 9% of the total voting power of Coca-Cola Consolidated Common Stock and Class B Common Stock on a consolidated basis.